Updated in OCTOBER 2020

 These questions should help you identify links that you might not want to keep.
 Remember, links should be used to provide additional value to your customers and users – not just for SEO purposes.

-In conclusion, spam-happy search engine optimisers might have once been able to trick Google but the most recent algorithm updates are very sophisticated and have made spam trickery a relative thing of the past.
+In conclusion, spam-happy search engine optimisers might have once been able to trick Google but the most recent algorithm updates are very sophisticated and have made spam trickery a relative thing of the past which will have an adverse effect on ranking on Google.